lwilko/lwilko/README.md

 - 📙 I recently graduated with an [MPhys Physics](https://github.com/lwilko/mphys) from the University of Edinburgh
 - 🍊 I work as an Information Analyst for the Whole System Modelling team at [Public Health Scotland](https://github.com/)
 - ⛵ My current focus is improving my R proficiency to produce smarter, more elegant scripts
-- ✍️ In my free time, I’m working on my [website](https://lwilko.github.io/) and writing data analysis automations for personal use
+- ✍️ In my free time, I’m compiling my favourite graph styles into a personal R package
 - 🧡 I’m interested in educational technology, graphical simulation, and game development